ismaelucky342/Born2code/README.md

   <img src="https://github.com/ismaelucky342/Born2code/assets/153450550/ddbe9c21-b3bf-4733-8af8-2cfe845e8cf3)https://github.com/ismaelucky342/Born2code/assets/153450550/ddbe9c21-b3bf-4733-8af8-2cfe845e8cf3" alt="Descripción de la imagen">
 </p>

-The common core of school 42 constitutes the elementary learning about programming that every student must acquire, it is organized around 6 rings from the initial project, from rank 0 to rank 6, from the second ring the student must not only face projects but to exams that will allow you to access higher levels.
+The Common Core of School 42 comprises essential programming knowledge that every student must grasp.
+It is structured across six tiers, starting from the initial project, progressing from Rank 0 to Rank 6.
+Beyond the second tier, students are tasked not only with projects but also with examinations, enabling them to ascend to higher levels.

-After the common core by passing ft_transcendence project and the Exam Rank 06, the student has access as a "member" to the Outer Core, which is made up of a series of branches that represent the specialties: cybersecurity, algorithms and data, gaming, devops, etc.
+Upon completing the common core, marked by the ft_transcendence project and Exam Rank 06, students gain entry as "members" into the Outer Core.
+This segment encompasses various branches representing specialties such as cybersecurity, algorithms and data, gaming, devops, and more.

 | Projects | Score | Rank |
 |--------|--------|---------------|